Dhurkot Rural Municipality

 Dhurkot is a Rural municipality located within the Gulmi District of the Lumbini Province of Nepal.

 The rural municipality spans 86.32 km2 of area, with a total population of 22,454 according to a 2011 Nepal census.

 On March 10, 2017, the Government of Nepal restructured the local level bodies into 753 new local level structures.

 The previous Nayagaun (some part excluded), Pipaldhara, Hadahade, Jaisithok, Bastu, Dhurkot Rajasthal and Wagla VDCs were merged to form Dhurkot Rural Municipality.

-Dhurkot is divided into 7 wards, with Jaisithok declared the administrative center of the rural municipality.
+Dhurkot is divided into 7 wards, with Barbot declared the administrative center of the rural municipality.